 Market risk is the risk that the value of the financial instrument may fluctuate as a result of changes in market interest rates or the market price of securities due to a change in credit rating of the issuer or the instrument, change in market sentiments, speculative activities, supply and demand of securities and liquidity in the market.
 Market risk comprises of three types of risk: currency risk, interest rate risk and other price risk (equity price risk).
-The Fund is exposed to interest rate risk only.
+However the Fund is exposed to interest rate and equity price risk only.

-Management of market risk
+Management of market risks